phalcon-orphanage/docs/en/reference/xampp.rst

 Installation on XAMPP
 =====================

 XAMPP_ is an easy to install Apache distribution containing MySQL, PHP and Perl.
-XAMPP is really very easy to install and to use - just download, extract and start.
-These are the detailed instructions to install Phalcon on XAMPP for Windows.
-If possible, We recommend you to use the latest XAMPP release.
+Once you download XAMPP, all you have to do is extract it and start using it.
+Below are detailed instructions on how to install Phalcon on XAMPP for Windows.
+Using the latest XAMPP version is highly recommended.

 .. _XAMPP: http://www.apachefriends.org/en/xampp-windows.html

-Download the right Phalcon
+Download the right version of Phalcon
 --------------------------
-XAMPP is always releasing 32 bits versions of Apache and PHP.
-From the download section, you should to download the x86 version of Phalcon for Windows.
+XAMPP is always releasing 32 bit versions of Apache and PHP.
+You will need to download the x86 version of Phalcon for Windows from the download section.

-After download the Phalcon library you will have a zip file like this:
+After downloading the Phalcon library you will have a zip file like the one shown below:

 .. figure:: ../_static/img/xampp-1.png
 	:align: center